 Actions of the Accountant

-The Bankruptcy Applications and Decisions team shall enter particulars of the notice in the Register of Insolvencies on behalf of the Accountant.
+The Registrations and Bankruptcy Restrictions team shall enter particulars of the notice in the Register of Insolvencies on behalf of the Accountant.

 Conduct of examination

 The conduct of the examination, which is held in open court, is regulated by section 121 of the Act.
 The examination can be conducted by the trustee or a solicitor appointed by the trustee.